gchq/sleeper/docs/development/custom-environment.md

 ## Rust build

 The Rust components are built inside Docker containers via `rust/build-in-docker.sh` (this script is called in-directly from Maven during a normal Sleeper build process).
 The builder image itself is produced by `rust/builders/build.sh`.
-The configuration points below affect either the building of the builder image or how the Rust workload runs inside them.
+The configuration points below affect either the building of the builder image or how the Rust workload runs inside it.

 The `rust/builders/build.sh` script accepts a couple of options: